 Mutton Karahi

 Delicious Mutton Karahi made with goat meat (or lamb), fresh tomatoes, ginger, garlic and yoghurt.
-It’s mildly spiced and full of flavor that you’re going to love.
+This classic Pakistani curry is mildly spiced yet full of rich flavor you’ll absolutely love.

-You can also use Lamb for this recipe and if you are a chicken person try out Chicken Boneless Karahi .
+You can also make this recipe with lamb, and if you’re a chicken fan, don’t miss my Chicken Boneless Karahi.

 Ingredients for Mutton Karahi